53B RS-Turbo: Un Hommage au Groupe B et aux années 1980

-The 435 BHP flat-four engine combined with 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most genuine Group B cars.
-With an ultimate goal of 550 BHP (with the Audi 5 cylinder) paired with a metric tonne or less of weight, the project will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules, and possibly implement more 1980’s touches as long as they do not detract from performance.
+The 435 BHP 16v engine combined with 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most genuine Group B cars.
+With an ultimate goal of 550 BHP (with the Audi 5-cylinder 20v) paired with a metric tonne or less of weight, the project remained a work in progress for quite some time as I hoped to perform one major “evolution” each year, as was permitted by the Group B rules, and to possibly implement more 1980’s touches as long as they did not detract from performance.

 Here’s a list of the features that were implemented into the project and their direct inspiration I used from actual Group B cars and 1980’s popular culture;

 - front air dam / Audi Sport quattro E2 (main) & Lancia Delta S4 (front headlights “overbite”)